LogtalkDotOrg/logtalk3/manuals/_sources/libraries/mutations.rst.txt

 be changed without advance notice.

 The ``mutations`` library provides support for generating random mutations of selected types.
-The library defines mutations for the following basic types:
+The library defines default mutations for the following basic types:

 -  ``atom``
 -  ``integer``